 When we are all in the nest together and we rely on mama bird to bring us food, everyone is happy and safe.
-Some like to challenge themselves and decide to try to fly.
-When in such situation we need to find another nest to spend our time in.
+When this happens we need to find another nest to spend our time in.
 We need other people to support us and help us chase our dreams.

 This is what our trip to the Netherlands was mostly about.
 It was a growing-up experience to all of us – from the youngest of our students to the oldest member of staff.
 We spent five days sharing everything being food, time, excitement, exhaustion, awe, jokes, pranks, fear, misunderstandings, but most of all FOOTBALL!
 We visited impressive stadiums, mainly Ajax’s Amsterdam Arena and Feyenoord’s De Kuip Stadium.
 We cheered enthusiastically for Netherlands and Spain during a scintillating friendly match in Amsterdam.
 We envied the vast open spaces of the Dutch training pitches.
 We admired the skills and pride of our opponents and we learnt about discipline, commitment and dedication.
 We also won the respect of our hosts; we cheered at our wins against Sparta Rotterdam and Spartaan ‘20, and accepted our losses against the strong Feyenoord teams.
 We missed home, our nest, but were part of a supportive community.
 A community who cheered for us when we took that leap and welcomed us with open arms when we got scared.
 We made new friends and got to know the old ones better.